NVIDIA/grcuda/docs/grcuda.md

 ## Built-in Functions

-The built-in functions are located in the root namespace of grCUDA.
+The built-in functions are located in the root namespace of GrCUDA.
 The functions are accessible directly in polyglot expression or, alternatively, through the `CU` root namespace object.